ericharmeling/in-60-seconds/PITCHME.md

 @snap[south span-100]
 @ul[spaced]
-- Query Table 3 from Node 2 (the gateway node).
+- You query Table 3 (Range 3) from Node 2 (the gateway node).
-- The replica of Range 3 is on Node 3.
+- The leaseholder replica of Range 3 is on Node 3.
-- Gateway node sends request to leaseholder node.
+- Gateway node sends request to leaseholder replica on Node 3.
 - Leaseholder node sends read response to gateway node.
 @ulend
 @snapend